Jump to:

 41. For gaming and entertainment alike

 True gamers agree that a gaming chair alone isn’t enough.
-What they need is an exclusive space for their hobby or pastime.
+They need a dedicated space for their hobby or pastime, and a garden room gives them that.

 42. Something for the ladies

 With man caves, it’s only fair for the women to have their own garden retreat.
-A ‘she shed’ as what they call it – it’s a space where they can breathe and ease anxiety and stress.
+A ‘she shed’ as it’s called is a space to unwind and escape stress.

 43. Outdoor shower and toilet